-(e) That if an employer alleges that a representative is unduly interfering with his establishment or is creating disaffection amongst his employees or is offensive in his methods or is committing a breach of any of the previous conditions, such employer may refuse the right of entry, but the representative shall have the right to bring such refusal before this Wages Board. - (38) Piecework.-The Board determines, under the provisions of sub-sections (1) and (2) of section 150 of the Factories and Shops Act 1928 (No. 3677), that any employer may fix and pay piecework prices for wholly or partly packing or sorting any articles for which wages rates are fixed, provided that such employer shall base such piecework prices on the earnings of an average worker working under like conditions, and such piecework prices shall be fixed so that an average worker can earn not less than the wages rate fixed by the Board for such work.
+(e) That if an employer alleges that a representative is unduly interfering with his establishment or is creating disaffection amongst his employees or is offensive in his methods or is committing a breach of any of the previous conditions, such employer may refuse the right of entry, but the representative shall have the right to bring such refusal before this Waves Board Wages Board. - (39) EMPLOYER TO PROVIDE TOOLS.-All tools which employees (other than those employed in, or on, or in connexion with Wharfs, Wharfs Sheds, Customs Railway Sheds, or Fumigating Sheds) are required to use in the course of their work shall be provided by the employer. - (40) PIECEWORK.-The Board determines, under the provisions of sub-sections (1) and (2) of section 150 of the Factories and Shops Act 1928 (No. 3677), that any employer may fix and pay piecework prices for wholly or partly packing or sorting any articles for which wages rates fixed, provided that such employer shall base such piecework prices on the earnings of an average worker working under like conditions, and such piecework prices shall be fixed so that an average worker can earn not loss than the wages rate fixed by the Board for such work.

-3095 ADDITIONAL PROVISIONS APPLICABLE ONLY TO PERSONS EMPLOYED IN EGG PACKING ESTABLISHMENTS.
+ADDITIONAL PROVISIONS APPLICABLE ONLY TO PERSONS EMPLOYED IN EGG PACKING ESTABLISHMENTS.

-- (39) Melbourne Cup Day Holiday.-Employees shall be either permitted to be absent from duty without deduction of pay from 12 noon on Melbourne Cup Day, or paid at the rate of double time for all work done after 12 noon on that day. - (40) RESTRICTION AS TO FEMALES LIFTING HEAVY WEIGHTS.-The maximum weight to be lifted by any female over eighteen years of age shall be thirty pounds. - (41) Rest Periods.-A rest period of ten minutes in the forencen and ten minutes in the afternoon shall be given all female workers without any deduction from wages. - (42) MEAL MONEY, ETC.-(a) Persons required to work on Sunday shall be given not less than two hours' work, or pay equivalent thereto, and in addition shall be paid-

-(i) 2s.
-6d. for dinner money if work continues after 12 noon; and

-(ii) 2s.
-6d. for tea money if work continues after 6 p.m. - (b) Persons who are required to work overtime for one hour or more on any day other than Sunday and who are not informed by the employer the day before that they are so required to work, shall be paid, as a meal allowance, is.
-6d. in the case of males and is. in the case of females.
+- (41) MELBOURNE CUP DAY HOLIDAY.-Employees shall be either permitted to be absent from duty without deduction of pay from 12 noon on Melbourne Cup Day, or paid at the rate of double time for all work done after 12 noon on that day. - (42) RESTRICTION AS TO FEMALES LIFTING HEAVY WEIGHTS.-The maximum weight to be lifted by any female over eighteen years of age shall be thirty pounds. - (43) REST PERIODS.-A rest period of ten minutes in the forenoon and ten minutes in the afternoon shall be given all femiale workers without any deduction from wages. - (44) MEAL MONEY, ETC.-(a) Persons required to work on Sunday shall be given not less than two hours' work, or pay equivalent thereto, and in addition shall be paid- - (i) 2s.
+6d. for dinner money if work continues after 12 noon; and (ii) 2s.
+6d. for tea money if work continues after 6 p.m. - (b) Persons required to work overtime for any period in excess of one hour after the usual hour of ceasing duty on any day other than Sunday shall be paid as follows for a meal- - 1 1.1. (i): Males sixteen years and over, when no notice of intention to work overtime was given the previous day...